-I love telling people who are very serious about their writing that most of what they write is never going to be read online!
-Well to be precise, 25% of what they write will not be read at all – that’s if someone is really concentrating HARD.
+25% of what we write for online consumption will not be read at all – and that’s if someone is really concentrating HARD.
 If you get someone on a tired day, in a hurry, or on a sunny day in Ireland in late summer 2016, the chances are they’ll read significantly less.
 You have to remember that people are selfish, lazy and ruthless so here are a few skimming tips.

 So What Can You Do To Make Sure You Are Read Online?

 Follow these instructions on how to write to be read and you’ll find your online readers will start taking in slightly more than they had been before:

 6 Skimming Tips